0b01/rickyhan.com/_posts/2018-05-26-hindley-milner-tutorial-rust.markdown

 }
 ```

-Finally, substitution is just a wrapper around a map.
+The `Substitution` struct is just a wrapper around a map.

 ```rust
 #[derive(Debug, PartialEq)]